History

 The Marie-Vincent Foundation was established in 1975

 The Marie-Vincent Foundation was established in 1975 to serve the growing needs of children already receiving services from the Marie-Vincent Centre founded ten years earlier by Marguerite Séguin-Desnoyers.
-The Centre offered social, psychiatric, educational and psychological services to children aged 5 to 12 experiencing significant socio-emotional problems.
-Over the years, given the needs and the lack of available resources, the Foundation extended its field of intervention to children who are victims of sexual assault.
+The Centre offered social, psychiatric, educational, and psychological services to children aged 5 to 12 experiencing significant socio-emotional problems.
+Over the years, given the needs and the lack of available resources, the Foundation extended its field of intervention to children who are victims of sexual violence.

 For every Marie and every Vincent, let’s give.